serde-rs/serde-rs.github.io/_src/container-attrs.md

 - ##### `#[serde(variant_identifier)]` {#variant_identifier}

-  Use an identifier representation for this enum.
-This can only be applied to enums that are C-like (containing only unit variants), and forces them to always be represented as strings, regardless of the underlying data format's representation of enums.
+  Deserialize either a string or an integer, depending on which one the data format uses as its representation of externally tagged enum variant tags.
+  Generally human-readable formats would represent variants using their string name while compact binary formats would represent them using an integer index.
+  This attribute can only be applied to an enum containing all unit variants.

 - ##### `#[serde(field_identifier)]` {#field_identifier}

-  Identical to [`variant_identifier`], but also allows for the last variant to be a newtype variant, which will be used if none of the other variants match (similar to [`#[serde(other)]`]).
-Like `variant_identifier`, this forces the enum to always be represented as a string, regardless of the underlying data format's representation of enums.
+  Deserialize either a string or an integer, depending on which one the data format uses as its representation of struct fields identifiers.
+This attribute differs from [`variant_identifier`] in that the final variant is permitted to be a newtype variant, which will be deserialized if the input matches none of the unit variants of this enum, similar to [`serde(other)`].

   [`variant_identifier`]: #variant_identifier
-  [`#[serde(other)`]: variant-attrs.md#other
+  [`serde(other)`]: variant-attrs.md#other